 The sharp peaks, meanwhile, provide insufficient area to allow the rings to seat tightly.
 That means highly pressurized combustion gases can blow past the rings and into the crankcase, contaminating the oil and taking potential horsepower with it.

-Breaking in the engine wears the cylinder-wall asperities, providing increased surface area for the rings to seat tightly.
+“Controlled wear” helps flatten the cylinder-wall asperities, providing increased surface area for the rings to seat tightly.
 The result is maximum compression (i.e. power) and minimum oil consumption.

 Flat-tappet cams can wear out faster than their roller-cam cousins, especially in engines modified with high-tension valve springs.

 In extreme cases, increased pressure can remove material from the lobes and deposit it in the oil, where it circulates through the engine and causes damage.
-Break-in helps harden the metal so it’s more resilient to wear.
+Using break-in oil helps harden the camshaft so it’s more resilient to wear.

 That raises a critical question: How do we simultaneously allow controlled wear to the cylinder wall/piston rings while protecting the cam against wear?

 Compared to their higher-quality synthetic counterparts, conventional base oils result in a thinner, less durable protective oil film on engine parts.
 The thinner fluid film allows controlled wear at the cylinder wall/ring interface.

-But what about the cam?
+What about the cam?
 Won’t it wear, too?

-That’s where anti-wear additives come into play.
-ZDDP anti-wear additives are heat-activated, meaning they provide wear protection in areas of increased friction.
+That’s where the additives come into play.
+Zinc and phosphorus anti-wear additives (usually referred to as ZDDP) are heat-activated, meaning they provide wear protection in areas of increased friction.
 In this case, it’s at the cam lobe/tappet interface.

 Another rule of thumb states you should season a flat-tappet cam by running the engine above 2,500 rpm for 15 minutes.

 In general, run the engine under light-to-moderate loads for about 500 miles.
 Again, that duration is a rule of thumb, but break in shouldn’t exceed 1,000 miles.

 An engine dyno provides the best method of determining exactly when the rings are seated.
 You’ll notice a boost in horsepower as the rings seat.
 Eventually, horsepower will stabilize once the rings are seated.

-Presence of oil shows the engine burning oil, meaning the rings aren’t completely seated.
+Presence of oil shows that the engine is burning oil, meaning the rings aren’t completely seated.
 Once the oil residue is gone, the rings are seated.

-What about powersports engines?
+What about breaking in powersports engines?

-Ask yourself a few questions about your motorcycle, ATV or other powersports application before using a break in oil:
+Ask yourself a few questions about your motorcycle, ATV or other powersports application before using a break-in oil:

 - Does it have a wet clutch?
-If so, the break in oil may not be formulated for wet-clutch compatibility, leading to reduced performance.
+If so, the break-in oil may not be formulated for wet-clutch compatibility, leading to reduced performance.

 - Does it use a shared sump with the transmission?
 Many motorcycles use one oil to lubricate the engine, transmission and primary chaincase.
 The churning action of transmission gears, especially in high-rpm applications, can tear apart – or shear – the oil if it’s not formulated to handle the stress.
-Using a break in oil not designed to handle high-shear applications can lead to damage.
+Using a break-in oil not designed to handle high-shear applications can lead to damage.

 - Does it have a dry sump?
 Some motorcycles store motor oil in a tank separate from the engine.
-Residual break in oil can collect in the system following the break in period and contaminate the service-fill oil.
-In this case, run the engine long enough to circulate the oil throughout the system and change it a second time to ensure the break in oil is completely removed.
+Residual break-in oil can collect in the system following the break-in period and contaminate the service-fill oil.
+In this case, run the engine long enough to circulate the oil throughout the system and change it a second time to ensure the break-in oil is completely removed.